wp-plugins/fv-wordpress-flowplayer/readme.txt

 Also for Internet Explorer, it's not recommended to use MPEG-4 Visual or MPEG-4 Part 2 video stream codecs.

+= I'm using OptimizePress template. =

+First click the "Check template" button on the pluging settings screen.
+It will likely report an issue like:

+`It appears there are multiple Flowplayer scripts on your site, your videos might not be playing, please check.
+There might be some other plugin adding the script.
+Flowplayer script http://site.com/wp-content/themes/OptimizePress/js/flowplayer-3.2.4.min.js is old version and won't play.
+You need to get rid of this script.`

+The problem with this template is that it includes that old Flowplayer library without using the proper Wordpress function to add a new script (wp_enqueue_script).
+You need to go through the template and make sure the script is not loading.

+There is also a workaround - on each page what is using one of the OptimizePress custom templates, check Launch Page & Sales Letter Options --> Video Options --> "Activate Video" and enter "<!-- FV Flowplayer -->" into Launch Page & Sales Letter Options --> Video Options --> "External Player Code" field.
+That way the template thinks the video is external and will not try to put in the Flowplayer library and the video will play.

 = Does this plugin support Shoutcast? =

 Unfortunatelly HTML5 does not support live broadcasting.
 Please read about it here under "Flash.
 The good parts": http://flowplayer.org/docs/#flash